 fans consider the dolls a source of mild Nightmare Fuel

-, including new webisodes and a Made-for-TV Movie
+, such as webisodes, a Made-for-TV Movie

-, are currently in the works.
+and a TV series on Nick Jr. are currently in the works.

 Lalaloopsy provides examples of: